TAran

 Taran Guitars meticulously build unique, world-class instruments from the finest materials which offer music lovers across the globe exceptional sound and design.
-Guided by our core principles of pursuing excellence in process and product, fostering innovation, sourcing responsibly, and embracing collaboration, we aim to shape the future of music and craftmanship.
+Guided by our core principles—pursuing excellence in process and product, fostering innovation, sourcing responsibly, and embracing collaboration—we aim to shape the future of music and craftsmanship.

 From its inception in 2007, Taran Guitars has collaborated with some of the world’s finest musicians and players, and alongside bespoke customer orders, we are also proudly represented by dealers across the globe.